TidalWavesNode/dTAO_Cats/README.md

-# This script allows you to automatically stake a chosen amount of TAO across all subnets within a selected category.
+# This script allows you to automatically stake a chosen amount of TAO equally across all subnets within a selected category/s.

 ## 📚 Table of Contents